xHyroM/hyfee/README.md

 ## Usage

-- To build the project, run `pnpm build`
+- To build the project, run `go build`
-- To run tests, run `pnpm test`

 ## Contributing